 Sometimes we're quiet when we have much to say: to the people we love or dislike, to ourselves, or to characters we may never meet again.
 Enter the humble, handwritten letter.
 Letters we write but never send can heal wounds, bring us joy, and reveal answers.
 In this workshop we explore unsent letter writing as a method for healing and self-discovery.
 We'll even get artsy, decorate an envelope, and pen a gratitude letter to be sent to a special someone.
 For all writers.

 Creative Writers' Workout:

 Exercises & Encouragement Toward a Healthy Writing Life

-This series blends writing exercises with group discussion, inspiration, home practice and reading aloud.
+This class blends writing exercises with group discussion, inspiration, home practice and reading aloud.
 Among the topics we explore: how to start (or return to) writing and stay in motion; basics of writing with clarity and purpose; what to do with the inner critic; and why to cultivate writer-pals.
 This well-rounded workout will not only cheer you on but also strengthen your writing muscles.
 For all writers.

 The Garden of Writing Retreat